1900 Farmhouse Remodel Year 2 Review & Video

 - Brian’s tip to removing vinyl siding on You Tube

-- Podcast Ep.49: Farmhouse Fixer Year-End Review + Video
+- Farmhouse Fixer Year 1 Review + Video

-We also talked more about the pros and cons of being your own contractor.
+We also share more in the video about the pros and cons of being your own contractor.

-The outside trim was completed last March on the addition and we primed it over the summer.
-You can see in the photo above the windows we added after raising the bedroom ceiling.
+1. The outside trim was completed in March on the addition and we primed it over the summer.
+You can see in the photo above the extra windows we added after raising the bedroom ceiling.

 Here’s an update we did at the end of last summer that includes a video: